antmicro/renode-zephyr-tech-talk/02-automation/README.md

 ## Renode in headless mode

-A headless mode can be easily automated with ``expect`` and similar tools.
+Headless mode can be easily automated with ``expect`` and similar tools.

 Run: